AcademySoftwareFoundation/rez/README.md

 * **rez-gui**: A fully fledged graphical interface for creating resolved environments, launching tools and comparing different environments.

+See [the wiki](https://github.com/nerdvegas/rez/wiki) for full documentation.

 ## The Basics

 Packages are stored in repositories on disk.
 Each package has a single concise definition file (*package.py*) that defines its dependencies, its commands (how it configures the environment containing it), and other metadata.
 For example, the following is the package definition file for the popular *requests* python module:

     name = "requests"